anandhak/jslintmate/README.markdown

 3. Cmd + N and edit "Textmate2 Compatible" setting (create one if it doesnt exist).
 4. In the 'value' for the 'TM_BUNDLE_PATH' add

-  '/Users/<username>/Library/Application Support/Avian/Pristine Copy/Bundles/JavaScript JSLintMate.tmbundle'
+  '/Users/%username%/Library/Application Support/Avian/Pristine Copy/Bundles/JavaScript JSLintMate.tmbundle'

-Replace <username> with you home directory name.
+Replace %username% with you home directory name.
 Essentially, it needs the absolute path to the bundle.

 ---------

 Quick, simple **JSLint and JSHint in TextMate**.
 Hurt your feelings in style.